Is the Housing Market Headed for a Crash? What to Know (Updated for 2026)

 Factors Influencing Whether the Housing Market Will Crash

 Economists examine various factors when determining the likelihood of a housing market crash.
-Although other issues may occasionally play roles, such as a pandemic increasing work-from-home opportunities, it generally boils down to good old supply and demand.
+Although other factors may occasionally play a role, such as a pandemic increasing work-from-home opportunities, it generally boils down to good old supply and demand.

 Four basic factors influence supply and demand in the housing market, including: